s-fuerst/Vahana.jl/docs/src/index.md

 thinking about technical details of the implementation such as which data structure is best to use.

+In addition to this documentation, Fürst et al. (2024)[^2] provides a comprehensive discussion of the SyGDS extension for Vahana.jl.
+It also includes two case studies and performance analyses.

 [^1]: Adiga, A., Kuhlman, C.J., Marathe, M.V. et al. Graphical dynamical systems and their applications to bio-social systems. [https://doi.org/10.1007/s12572-018-0237-6](https://doi.org/10.1007/s12572-018-0237-6)

+[^2]: Fürst, S., Conrad, T., Jaeger, C., & Wolf, S. (2024).
+Vahana.jl - A framework (not only) for large-scale agent-based models. arXiv:2406.14441. [https://doi.org/10.48550/arXiv.2406.14441](https://doi.org/10.48550/arXiv.2406.14441)